NeotropicSAS/kuwaiba-docs/tutorials/src/README.md

 This example takes three sites with DWDM multiplexers created from scratch and from a template, and connect them in a ring topology using the [Object View](https://kuwaiba.org/docs/manuals/user/navigation/navman/index.html#object-view) and the [Outside Plant Manager](https://kuwaiba.org/docs/manuals/user/physical/ospman/) module.

 ### VAS Platforms
-This example show a way to model a set of mobile [VAS platforms](https://en.wikipedia.org/wiki/Value-added_service).
-It is a basic example for someone starting their journey with **Kuwaiba** and who is wondering how to model applications and services.
+This example showcases a way to model mobile [VAS platforms](https://en.wikipedia.org/wiki/Value-added_service).
+This is a beginner level example for users who wonder how to model applications and services.

 ## Platform Operation
 ### Bulk Upload